START YOUR APPLICATION

 Arrival

-• The class will contain a barre, centre work and corner work.
+The class will contain a barre, centre work and corner work.

-• We are keen to better understand your intellectual curiosity and awareness of musical theatre.
+In your interview we are keen to better understand your intellectual curiosity and awareness of musical theatre.

 Your audition outcome will be posted to you, usually within two weeks of your audition.